kohxionghui/kohxionghui/README.md

 All Windows computers are maintained with emphasis on Up Time, with tools like HWiNFO64 for real-time hardware monitoring.

 📖 My Philosophy - I believe that a tool is only truly ultilised when a user truly understands its purpose and its limitations.
-Software should be worthy of the hardware it runs on.
-And I will try to achieve that standard in my work as well.
+Software should be worthy of the hardware it runs on and I will try to achieve that standard in my work as well.
 My journey has taken me from Digital Game Art to the Republic of Singapore Navy to a years Retail Associate experience at COURTS, and now to Computer Science, looking to always master the tools and knowledge that I am using.

 Fun fact:
 - I am a Tech Enthusiast that love to give consumer tech recommendations and advice